Affine Algebras

 For each $k$, the function specifies two representations of $A_k$: It returns an array of triples $(A_k, f_k, \mathfrak a_k)$, where $A_k$ is represented as an affine $K$-algebra, and $f_k$ as a map of affine $K$-algebras.
 The third entry $\mathfrak a_k$ is a tuple $(d_k, J_k)$, consisting of an element $d_k\in A$ and an ideal $J_k\subset A$, such that $\frac{1}{d_k}J_k = A_k$ as $A$-submodules of the total ring of fractions of $A$.

-By default (alg = :equidimDec
+By default (algorithm = :equidimDec

 , the algorithm computes $I=I_1\cap\dots\cap I_r$ as the prime decomposition of the radical ideal $I$.
+If specified by algorithm = :isPrime

 The function does not check whether $A$ is reduced.
 Use is_reduced(A)